-Teenagers sometimes change their behaviour or appearance to be part of a social group.
-Try not to worry – it’s normal for teenagers to identify with different groups as they develop their own identities.
+Teenagers sometimes change their behaviour or appearance to be part of a social group or ‘subculture’.
+Try not to worry – it’s normal for teenagers to identify with different youth subcultures as they develop their own identities.

 During adolescence, teenagers need to form an independent adult identity.
 Experimenting with different social groups is one way of doing this.
-It’s how teenagers can test out being someone new – someone separate from their families.
+It’s how your child can test out being someone new – someone separate from your family.

-Belonging to a social group can also be a way for teenagers to comment on the options offered by the adult world.
-They can give teenagers a way of exploring their own values and deciding whether they agree with those of their parents.
+Belonging to youth subcultures or social groups can also be a way for teenagers to decide what they identify with in the adult world.
+It gives your child a way of exploring his own values and deciding whether he agrees with your values.

-Belonging to a social group can boost your child’s social skills and teach her the rewards of commitment.
+Belonging to a subculture can boost your child’s social skills and teach him the rewards of commitment.
 And it can also just be fun.

-Not all young people choose to belong to a subculture.
+Not all young people choose to belong to subcultures.
 For those who do, membership might be long term, short term, or on and off.

 All of this can be challenging for parents, but it’s a normal part of growing up.

 Try thinking back to your own adolescence.
 You might have belonged to a subculture yourself, such as punk, arty type or geek.
 Some 21st-century subcultures include gothic, cyberculture, emo, gamer, hip-hop and hipster.

 All young people need to feel validated and valued.